RochesterWorks! Training Grant

 Frequently Asked Questions - Before You Are Approved

-RochesterWorks! has a training grant that can cover the costs of education or training for individuals who need to update their skills to find a job or advance in their career.
+RochesterWorks! has a training grant that can cover the costs of education or training for individuals who need to update their skills to find a job or advance in their careers.
 Funding for the RochesterWorks!
-Training grant comes from federal Workforce Innovation and Opportunity Act (WIOA) appropriations.
+Training grant comes from the federal Workforce Innovation and Opportunity Act (WIOA) appropriations.
 The grant can cover training costs at many area colleges, universities, vocational schools, and proprietary training institutions.
 The grant is based mainly on whether you can show that you need the training to find suitable, full-time work.
-To get started, just come in to either our 255 N. Goodman St. location or our location at 276 Waring Rd. to register with us.
-You may come in at any time during our hours of operation (see http://rochesterworks.org/contact-us for hours and locations).
+To get started, just come into either our 100 College Ave. location or our location at 276 Waring Rd. to register with us.
+You may come in at any time during our hours of operation (click here for hours and locations).
 You do not need an appointment.

 Training funds may be available to Monroe County residents who can demonstrate they are unable to sustain employment or improve their employment status with their current skills.
 Usually this involves working with a staff member at one of our career centers who will provide services to help you look for work.
 This might involve revising a resume or cover letter, helping with interviewing skills, and reviewing job search records and strategies.
 Based on this assessment, you and the staff member may determine that additional training is needed in order to find suitable employment.
 You may need to meet certain income guidelines to be eligible for the grant.